andrewjpoole/andrewjpoole.github.io/_posts/2022-04-11-csharp-sql-tests.md

 All of the source code can be found on GitHub [here](https://github.com/andrewjpoole/CSharpSqlTests) Contributions are very welcome.

-So that's it, a lightweight framework that sets up your db instance and then hopefully gets out of the way, letting you test your db objects however you like but also providing a few helpful classes for common tasks.
+So that's it, a lightweight framework that sets up your db instance and then hopefully gets out of the way, letting you test your db objects and repository classes however you like but also providing a few helpful classes for common tasks.
 Hope you find it useful and thanks for reading!

 Packages are available on Nuget, the main [CSharpSqlTests package here](https://www.nuget.org/packages/CSharpSqlTests/), additional [Xunit extensions package here](https://www.nuget.org/packages/CSharpSqlTests.Xunit/) and additional [NUnit extensions package here](https://www.nuget.org/packages/CSharpSqlTests.NUnit/)